Water Use Restrictions

 Water use for all water sources, except reclaimed water, (including but not limited to: public, private, well, pond, lake, and harvested rainwater) inside the Tampa city limits is restricted year-round under Tampa Code Sec.
 26-97 and Chapter 40D-22, F.A.C.

-Restrictions are in place for water uses including (but not limited to) irrigation of new and established landscapes, low-volume micro-irrigation, hand watering, irrigation system maintenance, chemical treatments, car washing, pressure washing, decorative fountain, and recreational use.
+Restrictions are in place for water uses including (but not limited to) irrigation of new and established landscapes, low-volume micro-irrigation, hand watering, irrigation system maintenance, and chemical treatments.

 Irrigation of established lawns

-landscaping (non-turf) is allowed ONCE PER WEEK, on assigned days.
-For properties of any size, all irrigation must be
+landscaping (non-turf) is allowed up to TWICE PER WEEK, on assigned days.
+All irrigation must be

 accomplished between 12:01 a.m. and 8 a.m.
 OR between 6 p.m. and 11:59 p.m. on